Victoria's energy market is highly competitive, giving consumers plenty of options for electricity and gas retailers.

 - Termination fees.
 Some energy providers charge a fee when you terminate a contract before the end period.
 Early termination fees generally range from $40 to $100 and must be specified in your contract.

 - Contract terms.
 When shopping for energy, check the contract terms carefully.
-Many providers automatically roll over your contract when it expires, for example, which can be convenient but may come with higher charges.
+For example, many providers automatically roll over your contract when it expires, which can be convenient but may come with higher charges.

 You might not even need to switch energy providers to get a better deal.
 It's always worth asking your existing provider if they are willing to match the better price you've found elsewhere.
 It never hurts to ask.